Yandex Cloud

 Note

 When performing a REPLACE operation, a blind write is performed.
-For write or change operations, we recommend using REPLACE and UPSERT statements.
+For data write or update operations, we recommend using the REPLACE or UPSERT statements.

 Data added using the following code sample will be used later in this section.